 North Greenwich underground station on the Jubilee line serves The O2 with the walk from the station to the entrance only approx. 200 meters.
 Alternatively you can reach The O2 via the Thames Clipper River Bus service, alighting at North Greenwich Pier.
 You can also reach The O2 via the Emirates Air Line Cable Car, travelling to North Greenwich from the Royal Docks.
 The journey takes approx. 10 mins and provides a unique ride and view over the River Thames.
 For further details on these and all other routes to The O2 (including buses and DLR stations nearby) please click here.

 Q: How can I book a ticket for Sundance London?

 A: From midday on Wednesday 27 November 2013 film package tickets will be available to buy for Sundance London 2014.
 Click here see packages and book tickets.

-After booking a film package you will need to select the films you wish to see when the full programme is announced at the end of March 2014.
+After booking a film package you will need to select the films you wish to see when the full programme is announced Monday 24 March 2014.
 These titles will be selected following the Sundance Film Festival in the US which takes place early 2014.

 Any ticketed music events will be announced and on sale at a later date – please check back here for updates or sign up for Sundance London emails here.

 Q: What is a film package?

 A: For information on our selection of film packages click here.

 Q: If I have purchased a ticket package, how do I redeem my tickets?